Tradition dictates duty, so is the sanity of society.

 Improvement In Understanding Wins Improvement In Tradition

-As with every understanding the accumulation of experience will improve understanding, and this improvement must first appear in the sentiments of the citizens, before these improvements can be given reality by changes to institutions, manners, customs, and laws: the traditions of the community
+As with every understanding the accumulation of experience will improve understanding, and this improvement must first appear in the sentiments of the citizens, before these improvements can be given reality by changes to institutions, manners, customs, and laws: the traditions of the society

 Improved Traditions Allow Further Improvements Until It Reaches A Prime —'A Golden Age'

-The community will embark upon an ever-improving cycle of gaining wisdom and strength by refining and extending its traditions.
+The society will embark upon an ever-improving cycle of gaining wisdom and strength by refining and extending its traditions.
 This improvement will be revealed in its improving customs, manners, laws and institutions but especially in its use of language, which will become more precise and clear.
-When this clarity of expression reaches its zenith, then the communal understanding is at its peak, which is the Golden Age of the Community.
+When this clarity of expression reaches its zenith, then the communal understanding is at its peak, which is the Golden Age of the Society.

 Age Corrupts Tradition